 Ways to communicate

-Communication is a critical component of our life; it enables us to express who we are and allows us to relate to one another.
-When we communicate, we convey messages or exchange information to share information, needs, opinions, ideas, beliefs, feelings, emotions, experiences and values.
-Communication is more than talking and listening; it involves understanding and interpreting.
+Communication is a critical component of our life; it allows us to express who we are and relate to one another.
+Communication is more than talking and listening, it involves understanding and interpreting.

 How does dementia affect communication?

 Dementia affects how people express themselves and understand what is being communicated to them.
 For the person with dementia, maintaining relationships can be a complex process, especially when verbal communication is affected.
 The following changes are common:

 - Creating new words for ones that are forgotten

 - Reverting to the language that was first learned

 You may find that the person with dementia has good days and bad days - this can depend on the quality and amount of sleep, stress levels and other medical conditions.

 How to approach communication